Business & Technology

 The cybersecurity skills gap has become an even more critical issue for many organizations transitioning to a remote workforce model.
 IT teams are stretched as they rapidly secure and scale their network to meet new demands.

-To help IT professionals looking to expand these timely security skills, Fortinet has made its entire catalog of advanced security courses available for free as part of our continued investment in closing the cybersecurity skills gap.
-Since the launch of this free training initiative on April 28, we have seen more than 80,000 course registrations from people in 144 countries.
-This is a compelling indication of the need and desire for training as the threat landscape continues to evolve.
+To help IT professionals looking to expand these timely security skills, Fortinet’s entire catalog of advanced security courses is available for free as part of our continued investment in closing the cybersecurity skills gap.
+We’ve received more than one million course registrations since the launch of this initiative in April 2020, demonstrating the need and desire for cybersecurity education as the threat landscape continues to evolve.

-The recent introduction of additional free cybersecurity courses further builds on Fortinet’s existing efforts to address the cyber skills gap through training and education.
-Fortinet established the Network Security Expert (NSE) Institute in 2015, comprised of the Fortinet Network Security Academy (FNSA) program, the Authorized Training Center program, the Fortinet Veterans (FortiVet) program and the NSE training and certification program which to date has issued more than 350,000 Network Security Expert certifications.
+The recent introduction of additional free cybersecurity courses further builds on Fortinet’s existing efforts to address the cyber skills gap through cybersecurity training and education.
+Fortinet established the Network Security Expert (NSE) Training Institute in 2015 - this iscomprised of the Fortinet Network Security Academy (FNSA) program, the Authorized Training Center program, the Fortinet Veterans Program, and the NSE training and certification program, which to date has issued more than 675,000 Network Security Expert certifications.
 In addition, the Fortinet NSE training and certification program was named “Professional Certification Program of the Year” by the 2019 CyberSecurity Breakthrough Awards.
-Together the programs of the NSE Institute are well positioned to help build and augment skill sets, as well as help develop the next generation of security professionals, especially given the current times.

-NSE Institute’s training and certification program is also leveraged by the FNSA and FortiVet programs in an efforts to train students, veterans, veteran spouses and nonprofit constituents looking into a cybersecurity career.
-Through the FNSA program, academic institutions and nonprofits receive access to Fortinet’s NSE training and certification curricula to prepare students and participants for a career in cybersecurity.
-Fortinet has more than 250 academic partnerships in more than 70 different countries as part of the FNSA program.
+NSE Institute’s training and certification program is also leveraged by the Security Academy and Fortinet Veterans Programs in an effort to train students, veterans, veteran spouses, and nonprofit constituents looking into a cybersecurity career.
+Through the Security Academy program, academic institutions and nonprofits receive access to Fortinet’s NSE training and certification curricula to prepare students and participants for a career in cybersecurity.
+Fortinet has more than 250 academic partnerships in more than 70 different countries and territories as part of the Security Academy program.

-As part of the FNSA and FortiVet programs, Fortinet collaborates with nonprofit organizations focused on helping Veterans and their spouses enter the workforce.
-Nonprofits joining the FNSA program are able to provide their constituents with access to Fortinet’s NSE certifications and training, while the FortiVet program helps Veterans transfer relevant experiences to a career in cybersecurity.
+As part of the Security Academy and Fortinet Veterans Programs, Fortinet collaborates with nonprofit organizations focused on helping Veterans and their spouses enter the workforce.
+Nonprofits joining the Security Academy program are able to provide their constituents with access to Fortinet’s NSE certifications and training, while the Fortinet Veterans Program helps veterans transfer relevant experiences to a career in cybersecurity.